-The base management fee will be payable quarterly in arrears and calculated based on the average of the Company's fair market value of investments, at the end of the two most recently completed calendar quarters, including, in each case, assets purchased with borrowed funds or other forms of leverage, but excluding cash, U.S. government securities and commercial paper instruments maturing within one year of purchase.
-Base management fees for any partial quarter will be appropriately pro-rated.
+The management fee will be payable quarterly in arrears and calculated based on the average value, at the end of the two most recently completed calendar quarters, of our fair market value of investments, including, in each case, assets purchased with borrowed funds or other forms of leverage, but excluding cash, U.S. government securities and commercial paper instruments maturing within one year of purchase.
+Management fees for any partial quarter will be appropriately pro-rated.

-For the years ended December 31, 2022 and 2021, the Company incurred base management fees of \$7,147 and \$2,095, respectively
+For the years ended December 31, 2022 and 2021, the Company incurred management fees of \$337 and \$2, respectively.